 Some people ask me if the history I do is real–if the adventure and discovery is somehow invalidated because x-number of years before people knew the exact layout and function and even the sociocultural impact of the places I research.
 Let me say first: this is not the history you’re used to.
-The way I see it, studying the past puts time in a context–just like photography, the way you see your subject usually depends more on one’s perspective than the lens they’re using.
-It so happens that my perspective is less conventional than my lenses, but that doesn’t mean the value is drained from my research, in fact it’s even more important to delve into our industrial past because of our distance.
+The way I see it, studying the past puts time in a context–just like photography, the way one sees their subject depends more on where one is standing than the lens that is used.
+It so happens that my perspective is less conventional than my lenses, but that does not mean the value is drained from my research, in fact it’s even more important to delve into our industrial past because of our distance.

 Staring into the unfamiliar past, artificial environments and composites of micro-histories is a way to construct a depth perception for our own timeline.
 Looking at an abandoned building like its blueprint is like considering a corpse on the facts of its DNA.
 These things lived and changed, and seeing them right before they get knocked down is culturally valuable.

 The purpose of this project is to provide a photojournalistic approach to document our dusty footprints where others can’t (or won’t) tread any longer.
-Parts have been adapted from a website, SUBSTREET, which ran from 2005-2009.
+Parts have been adapted from a website that ran from 2005-2009.